Egg roll in a bowl!

 6. Serve and gobble it up!

 This crunchy, flavorful treat serves the whole family and will make you feel like you brought in a treat from your favorite restaurant.
-Not only does it taste amazing – it’s Plant Paradox compliant and really affordable!
+Not only does it taste amazing – it’s compliant and really affordable!
+You can also check out more lectin free recipes for some great food choices.

 1. Gavrila A, et al. “Serum Adiponectin Levels Are Inversely Associated With Overall And Central Fat Distribution But Are Not Directly Regulated By Acute Fasting Or Lept… – Pubmed – NCBI”.
 Ncbi.nlm.nih.gov.
 N.p., 2017.
 Web.
 1 June 2017.